konopkalab/Schizophrenia_CellType/README.md

 # Schizophrenia Cell-type

-This repository contains the data, code, and analyses used in ""
+This repository contains the data, code, and analyses used for "Cell-type specific epigenetic links to schizophrenia risk in brain"

 Organization